Fellowships

 International Study Award (ISA)

-What is it?
-The International Study Award (ISA), funded in part by donors, provides a stipend for one summer experience abroad for eligible students receiving a Yale scholarship.
-For summer 2023, ISA-eligible students could receive up to $16,100 in ISA funding for eligible programs, proportional to their need and the cost of the program.
+The International Study Award (ISA), funded in part by donors, provides a stipend for one summer experience abroad for first-year students, sophomores, or juniors who receive financial aid.
+For summer 2026 ISA-eligible students could receive up to $16,100 in funding for eligible programs, proportional to their need and the cost of the program.
 Yale offers a number of its own summer and year or term abroad courses which can be found in the study abroad database.
 Students needing work or study visas, outside a Yale Study Abroad Program, should contact CIBT, a Yale-preferred visa processing service, which offers a discount for Yale students.
 The ISA may cover passport fees and other documentation needed for students to travel abroad.

-How to apply for funding: Before eligible students can request an ISA, they must first submit an application for the intended summer study abroad program(s) by the relevant deadlines.
-After being admitted or receiving approval for their summer study abroad program, students will have access to the (ISA) International Study Award request form as one of the required pre-departure forms in their study abroad account.
+Eligible students can request an ISA only after they have submitted an application and have been accepted to the intended summer study abroad program.
+Once accepted, students will have access to the (ISA) International Study Award request form as one of the required pre-departure forms in their study abroad account.

 Summer Experience Award (SEA)

-What is it?
-The Summer Experience Award, another gift-funded program, provides a stipend for either a domestic or international opportunity to Yale College first-years, sophomores, and juniors on Yale financial aid.
+The Summer Experience Award is another gift-funded program that provides a stipend for either a domestic or international opportunity to first-years, sophomores, and juniors on Yale financial aid who have not used their SEA, previously.
 These experiences include unpaid or underfunded ($2,000 or less) summer opportunities in one of the following areas: a 501(c)(3) non-profit including non-profit universities; a government entity including public universities; a non-governmental organization (NGO); an arts apprenticeship; or a science, laboratory, or other research position.
 Stipends are awarded in amounts of $4,000 for domestic opportunities and $6,000 for international opportunities.

-How to apply for funding: Interested students should log in through Yale Career Link Account, choose “Professional Experience” and then add “Add New Experience.”
-With questions, students can email sea@yale.edu.
-With relevant information and dates for 2024, students can visit the OCS website.
+Interested students should log in through their Yale Career Link Account, choose “Professional Experience” and then add “Add New Experience.”
+Students with questions can email sea@yale.edu.
+Relevant information and due dates can be found on the OCS website.

 The Science, Technology, and Research Scholars Program (STARS)